dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/httpfs/s3api.md

 The preferred way to configure and authenticate to S3 endpoints is to use [secrets](../../sql/statements/create_secret).
 Multiple secret providers are available.

-> Deprecated Prior to version 0.10.0, DuckDB did not have a [Secrets manager](../../sql/statements/create_secret).
+> Deprecated Prior to version 0.10.0, DataMiner did not have a [Secrets manager](../../sql/statements/create_secret).
 Hence, the configuration of and authentication to S3 endpoints was handled via variables.
 See the [legacy authentication scheme for the S3 API](s3api_legacy_authentication).

 ### `CONFIG` Provider